himanshujaju/rash/README.md

 Various eviction strategies used are:
 - First In First Out (FIFO) cache
 - Least Recently Used (LRU) cache

-TODO list
-- Concurrent LRU
+- Concurrent Least Recently Used (LRU) cache